-You might include an Ascension hymn at the end of the service on the 1st, or at the beginning of the service on the 8th.
+You might include an Ascension hymn at the end of the service on this Sunday, or at the beginning of the service on the next.
 You certainly also might put these readings in your bulletin as a handout or some sort of a devotional.

 The theme of Ascension is not on the absence of Christ, but his presence.
 Ascension means that he is present differently now, but more intimately and more closely with us than when he walked the dusty roads of Galilee.
 Now he is found the face and hands of the one who loves us.
 He is found in our own hands as we love another.
 He is in this word we read, this meal of which we eat, the water which washed on that baptismal day.
 He is right here.
+Just look at the book of Acts.
+Jesus floats off into the sky and appears to have "disappeared" but then the disciples heal the lame, raise the dead, cast out demons, and open the eyes of the blind.
+They even sound like Jesus when they die a martyr's death (see Stephen's death scene in Acts 7).
+Jesus did not leave, he is just here differently.